youssefm/blog/src/pages/posts/solving-django-race-conditions.md

 To effectively use `select_for_update`, there are a couple things to note:

 - `select_for_update` only works within the scope of a database transaction.
-It's effectively meaningless outside the scope of a database transaction and so Django will raise a `TransactionManagementError` if you try to call it ourside that context.
+It's effectively meaningless outside the scope of a database transaction and so Django will raise a `TransactionManagementError` if you try to call it outside that context.
 - To properly fix race conditions of this type, you must apply `select_for_update` in every affected transaction.
 I've only shown `complete` above for brevity, but we must update both `complete` and `cancel` to prevent the race condition from occuring in either direction.

 ## Solving the race condition with optimistic updates